Reece-Smith/HTML_and_CSS/README.md

 # Technical Documentation page

 This is a mock technical documentation page.
-To get this page to run properly you'll need all of the contents of the "technical_documentation_page" directory.
+To get this page to run properly you'll need all of the contents of the "Technical_Documentation_page" directory.
 Make sure you don't take any of the files out of their directories as this will ruin the HTML links.

 ## Authors